How to Write a Thesis or Dissertation Conclusion

 - Clearly state the answer to your main research question

 - Summarize and reflect on your research process

-- Make recommendations for future work on your topic
+- Make recommendations for future work on your thesis or dissertation topic

 - Show what new knowledge you have contributed to your field